Board of Directors

 Deborah Barber is a skilled and experienced consultant who specializes in the areas of organizational effectiveness and change, leadership development and the transformation of Human Resources.
 She has 35-years of expertise in Human Resources and consulting that is focused on assessing and solving tough leadership and organizational capacity building issues.
 She provides valued coaching and consulting to executives, key senior leaders and to those HR leaders seeking to play a more impactful and valued role in their businesses.
 Her consulting practice draws from a broad-based background in leading organizations through fast, dynamic growth and transformation and from building business-oriented, high-impact human resource organizations.
 Most recently a Principal with the Jackson Hole Group, Deborah’s corporate experience includes: Senior Vice President of Human Resources and Worldwide Real Estate, Facilities and Corporate Services at Aspect; and Vice President of Human Resources and Worldwide Real Estate and Corporate Services at Quantum Corporation.
 She was also Vice President of Human Resources at Cray Research Inc. and held senior level HR positions at Honeywell.

 Chiara graduated from Columbia University's Teachers College in May of 2004 with a Masters in Bilingual/Bicultural Education.
 She taught in a dual-language (Spanish and English) first grade classroom at a public school in New York City until starting at Columbia Law School.
 Before receiving her J.D. in 2008, she clerked at The National Center for Youth Law in Oakland, CA and Children's Rights in New York.
 Chiara practiced law in corporate litigation at Davis Polk & Wardwell LLP until late 2010.
 During her legal career thus far, she has worked on a number of pro bono matters in the areas of family law, immigration, and special education with Sanctuary for Families and Advocates for Children, among other nonprofits.
-Chiara currently serves as a pro bono attorney for The Legal Aid Society's Education Advocacy Project and does project-based work for The New Teacher Project.
+Chiara currently serves as a pro bono attorney for The Legal Aid Society's Education Advocacy Project.
 She received her B.A. in Government with a minor in Education from Dartmouth College in 2001.